Referred workers have a higher retention rate- they are up to 30% less likely to leave their job in under 3 years.

 Host a Friday Afternoon Talent Social.

 Ask your team to come prepared to tap into their networks.
-They bring name.
+They bring names.
 You provide drinks, snacks and prizes.

 Employee Networking Lunch Program.